25 Famous Temples In Kerala That Showcase Its Heritage In 2025!

 Image Credits: RanjithSiji for Wikimedia Commons

 This is another one of the famous temples in Kerala that is dedicated to Lord Krishna.
-Guruvayoor Srikrishna Temple is home to the deity of four-armed standing Krishna that can be seen carrying the conch named Panchajanya in one hand, Sudarshan Chakra/discus in one, Kaumodaki/mace in one, and the Holy lotus-basil garden in the last one.
+Guruvayoor Srikrishna Temple is home to the deity of four-armed standing Krishna, who can be seen carrying the conch named Panchajanya in one hand, Sudarshan Chakra/discus in one, Kaumodaki/mace in one, and the Holy lotus-basil garden in the last one.
 This temple witnesses several hundreds of travelers visiting the destination to seek blessings from the Lord all year round.
 There is also a tank that has Hindu legend of Lord Shiva and his family worshipping Lord Vishnu attached to itself.

 Opening Hours: 3:00 AM – 12:30 PM, 4:30 PM – 9:15 PM